 After a hair raising 10 minutes, we managed to get both panting dogs back on the lead, and no pheasants were harmed.
 It amazes me that despite not being a working spaniel or having any gun training, those breed traits are strong, and Fletcher just can’t help himself around a pheasant or deer.
 Thankfully he has no killer instinct and just enjoys the chase.
 So be warned, this walk is great but not one for gun dogs.
 Correction…not one for badly behaved spaniels.

 I’d like to say we learnt our lesson but unfortunately not.
 This happened twice.
 I have Juno to thank for coming back pretty quickly the second time around as Fletcher followed.
 She doesn’t like being out of sight of her owners unlike Fletcher who goes voluntarily deaf and is quite happy to have his own adventure.

 When the rain fell later that day, we spent the afternoon warming up in front of the fire at The Old Warehouse, playing board games and enjoying a home cooked meal.
 The bad weather didn’t faze us as it meant we got to make the most of this fabulous rental.

 When the sun returned the next day, we visited Orford, where I lost my heart to this part of Suffolk.
 Watching Fletcher run up and down the banks, splashing in the water and leaping with pure joy through the air, was wonderful.

-With attractions such as the Suffolk Punch Trust, Rendlesham Forest and Sutton Heath, all of which are dog friendly, and gastro pubs such as The Crown, The Oyster Inn and the Unruly Pig close by, it’s the perfect location to enjoy a weekend break at any time of the year!
+With attractions such as the Suffolk Punch Trust, Rendlesham Forest and Sutton Heath, all of which are dog friendly, and gastro pubs such as The Oyster Inn and the Unruly Pig close by, it’s the perfect location to enjoy a weekend break at any time of the year!